-C. Concept Plan:
+Concept Plan:

-Intent: With the DRC's recommendation and pre-application meeting notes, the planning commission and the subdivider can review the proposed development to get a general idea of what is desired and how each visualizes the final product.
+1. Intent: With the administrative land use authority DRC's recommendation and preapplication meeting notes, the planning commission and the subdivider can review the proposed development to get a general idea of what is desired and how each visualizes the final product.
 While this is not a full preliminary plan (it will not contain the technical aspects of a fully engineered plan), the concept plan is the step where major decisions are made and agreed to.